theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 This makes it easier to monitor your network, troubleshoot issues, and make necessary adjustments.
 - Parallel Processing:

-(use cases involve parallel processing, ...)
-In today's highly interconnected world, managing traffic effectively is essential, and a load balancer is a crucial tool for achieving this.
-The process of load balancing involves distributing network traffic across multiple servers to prevent any one server, such as those running Xtract Universal on Windows servers, from becoming overloaded.
-As a result, it's necessary to use a load balancer between different Windows servers running Xtract Universal.

 ### Prerequisites

 - Every Xtract Universal servers needs a server license, see [Online Help: Licensing](https://help.theobald-software.com/en/xtract-universal/introduction/license).
 - All Xtract Universal installations must share the same configuration folder, e.g. by using [git version control]([Deploying Extractions Using Git Version Control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control)).
 The configuration folder contains the settings for the destinations, extractions, sources, server and users.
+The folder can be found in the installation directory of Xtract Universal, e.g., `C:\Program Files\XtractUniversal\config`.
 - All Xtract Universal installations must use the same software version to avoid any version compatibility issues.

 ### The Process